McIntoshLab1/homelab/docs/case-studies/dns.md

 Pi-hole is the planned next step and is currently deferred until the resolver has proven stable enough for the whole network to depend on.

-## Design Note — Single Point of Failure
+## Design Note: Single Point of Failure
 Making Pi-hole the tailnet's only nameserver carries a
 trade-off: if Pi-hole or the node goes down, every device on the tailnet loses DNS with it.